 Sheer and Scarlet

 This look is the perfect example of red eyeliner and shadow used together to create a stunning, sheer watercolor finish on the eyes.
-Apply liner on the top and bottom lash line and blend the shadow all the way up into the crease in a light motion, creating a soft, airy feel.
-"A wash of Naicari Mirage Sunstone Blush in “Barite Rose” ($24) on the lids is beautiful for a daytime look.
+Apply liner on the top and bottom lash line and blend the shadow into the crease in a light motion, creating a soft, airy feel.
+"A wash of Naicari Mirage Sunstone Blush in “Barite Rose” (Editor's note: This product is sold out; we recommend Hourglass Ambient Lighting Blush in At Night, $40, as an alternative) on the lids is beautiful for a daytime look.
 I would balance it with lots of mascara and a dark brown liner," says Brownell.

 Candy Apple Patent Liner